NYPL/nypl-design-system/README.md

 There are currently two main branches for the DS:

 - `development` is the main and default branch for the DS.
 All new feature and bug fix pull requests should be made against this branch.
+- `release` is the production branch used to create Github releases, tags, and npm releases.
-- `release` is the branch used to deploy the static Storybook instance to Github Pages, the DS' production Storybook instance.
+- `gh-pages` is the branch used to deploy the static Storybook instance to Github Pages, the DS' production Storybook instance.

 When a new version of the DS is ready for release, the `development` branch is merged into the `release` branch through a pull request.
 Once merged, Github Actions will run to deploy the static Storybook as well as publish the new version to npm.
 Here is a [pull request](https://github.com/NYPL/nypl-design-system/pull/1532) that follows the convention outlined in [How to Run a Release](https://github.com/NYPL/nypl-design-system/wiki/How-to-Run-a-Release).